MiddleSchool.Net: The wait is worth it!

 Heat of an Unknown Metal

 Students will make a calorimeter to determine the specific heat of an unknown metal.
 Standard laboratory equipment will be used as well as a calculator based laboratory (CBL).
-This lab can be found in the Glencoe Laboratory Manual on pages 45-48.
+This lab can be found in the Glencoe Laboratory Manual on pages 45-48.?

-A MultiMedia Project: Minorities and Women In Science
+A MultiMedia Project: Minorities? and?
+Women In Science

 Computer and internet access